informedcitizenry/6502.Net/README.md

 ### Mathematical and Conditional Expressions

 All non-string operands are treated as math or conditional expressions.
 Compound expressions are nested in paranetheses.
 There are several available operators for both binary and unary expressions.
+The order of operation generally follows that the .Net languages for matching operators, with the byte extractors taking highest precedence.

 #### Binary Operations